cal-itp/benefits/docs/getting-started/development.md

 * Prevent branch deletion
 * Restrict force-pushing, where appropriate
 * Require passing status checks before merging into the target branch is allowed

+Merging of PRs should be done using the *merge commit* strategy.
+The *squash* strategy is also enabled for particularly wild or messy PRs, but this should only be used as a last resort when it is not possible or too difficult to rebase the PR branch onto the target branch before merging.

+When merging a PR into `dev`, it is customary to format the merge commit message like `Title of PR (#number)` instead of the default `Merge pull request #number from source-repo/source-branch`.

 Application deployments occur automatically when a PR is merged to the target environment branch.
 A successful deploy to `dev` is required before a deploy to `test` is allowed; a successful deploy to `test` is required before a deploy to `main` is